aiaont/aiao/README.md

 ## Overview

 The Anthropogenic Impact Accounting Ontology (AIAO) provides a semantic framework for accounting for human impact on environments.
 This ontology is the product of collaboration by members of the Standards Working Group of the LFDT CA2SIG.
-It is one of four.
+It is one of four ontologies.

 ## Linked Ontologies